-Around the well-paved granite courtyard behind the entrance hall are two pairs of brick pillars erected to support the roofs of the side passages, where timber tie beams in the shape of "prawn beams" (蝦 弓樑) sit between the pillars.
+Around the well-paved granite courtyard behind the entrance hall are two pairs of brick pillars erected to support the roofs of the side passages, where timber tie beams in the shape of "prawn beams" (蝦弓樑) sit between the pillars.
 With the aim of creating a symmetrical perception for people walking down the passages, decorative humpbacked roofs fixed on purlins and cylindrical posts are installed underneath the actual roofs.
 Exquisitely detailed timber fascia boards are fixed beneath the eaves facing the courtyard.

 The sacrificial hall for worshipping the deities is located in the middle of the temple.
+"Dragon boat ridges" (龍船脊) decorate the gable ridges.
 A fine wooden board (彩門 caimen) with fretwork featuring dragons, phoenixes, oriental magpies and grapevines is placed at the entrance to the hall.
 The colourful ornamental altar table, where the main incense burner is placed, also bears the Chinese characters for the year that the temple was built.
 Near the right end of the rear wall is an arched doorway leading to the next courtyard, which contains similar designs to the courtyard of the front hall.

 The end hall houses the soul tablets and is functional in nature.
-The main ridge and gable ridges here are decorated with a kuilong (夔 龍) motif.
+The main ridge and gable ridges here are decorated with a kuilong (夔龍) motif.

-Kwong Fook Tsz has undergone some renovations since it Authenticity was erected on its current site.
-The site was originally enclosed by a brick parapet set on a retaining wall built using random undressed stones, which was later reinforced and rendered in red in the 1990s with a plaque with Chinese characters "勝地" affixed to it. plaque was later removed before being replicated on a granite tablet placed in the forecourt in 2017.
+Kwong Fook Tsz has undergone some renovations since it was first Authenticity erected on its current site.
+The site was originally enclosed by a brick parapet & Rarity set on a retaining wall built using random undressed stones, which was later reinforced and rendered in red in the 1990s with a plaque with the characters "勝 地" was affixed to it.
+The plaque was later removed before being replicated on a granite tablet placed in the forecourt in 2017.

-Although some decorative elements, such as a pair of walledge brick sculptures on the edge of the gable walls (chitou 墀頭) and patterned plastered strips on these walls, have been removed, many of the original features of Kwong Fook Tsz remain intact.
+Although some decorative elements, such as a pair of wall-edge brick sculptures (chitou 墀頭) on the edge of the gable walls and patterned plastered strips on these walls, have been removed, many of the original features of Kwong Fook Tsz remain intact.
 For example, the most prominent decoration on the exterior is the Shiwan ceramics on the main ridge of the entrance hall.
-They were manufactured in 1895 when the building was erected at its current site, and are still preserved.
+They were manufactured in 1895 when the building was erected at its current site.
+In addition, there are also a pair of dragon fish and a pair of lions.
+The main ridges and gable ridges of the hall housing the soul tablets are decorated with kuilong motifs.
 Moreover, the grey bricks and granite door frame of the front elevation, including the granite lintel and couplets flanking the doorway, are all well preserved.
 The shelters added in the forecourt were removed after the renovation in 2017, restoring the forecourt to its original appearance.